invertase/react-native-firebase/docs/admob/european-user-consent.md

 ```

 The `formResult.status` provides feedback on whether the user consented to personalized ads, or non-personalized ads.
-It is important that you now store this choice locally within your application as it is needed when showing ad requests to the user.
+It is important that you forward this status onto all ad requests (see below).
-It is also available via the `AdsConsent.getStatus` method.

 > Do not persist the status.
-You should store this locally in application state (e.g. React Context) and update the status on every app launch as it may change.
+You could however store this locally in application state (e.g. React Context) and update the status on every app launch as it may change.

-#### Custom consent method
+#### 2. Custom consent method

 If you wish to implement your own consent flow, the `AdsConsent` helper provides the tools needed to accomplish this.
 Depending on your requirements, a list of the enabled network mediation providers for the AdMob App ID can be returned and shown